nodejs/node-addon-api/doc/async_worker.md

 a thread other than that running the main event loop.
 As the method is not running on the main event loop, it must avoid calling any methods from node-addon-api or running any code that might invoke JavaScript.
-Instead once this method is complete any interactive through node-addon-api with JavaScript should be implemented in the `OnOK` method which runs on the main thread and is invoked when the `Execute` method completes.
+Instead once this method is complete any interaction through node-addon-api with JavaScript should be implemented in the `OnOK` method which runs on the main thread and is invoked when the `Execute` method completes.